 I usually fast through breakfast but I found fasting through lunch and dinner to be too difficult.
 It made me dizzy, nauseous and over concerned with food.
 I did for sure find a lowering of blood sugar.
 I prefer a low carbohydrate diet mixed with missing breakfast and some light medication to control my type 2 diabetes.

 4. Lowered Blood Cholesterol

 However, many studies have reliably shown that decreasing dietary cholesterol or fat does not usually reduce your blood cholesterol.
 This can be attributed to the fact that about 80 percent of blood cholesterol is usually generated by your liver.
-On the other hand, intermittent fasting is a simple yet proven dietary strategy which can significantly reduce your cholesterol levels.
+On the other hand, intermittent fasting is a dietary strategy which can significantly reduce your cholesterol levels.

-This process is also known to help in reducing inflammation, activating cellular cleansing and potentially boosting a person’s life span.
-The besting is that the technique does not require you to change your diet, is quick and convenient.
-It is also not costly and has been proved to be quite effective.
+The best thing about intermittent fasting for many people is that the technique does not require you to change your diet, is quick and convenient.
+It is also not costly and has been proved to be quite effective for certain health problems.

 Click here to learn about how to do intermittent fasting.